Updated 1/3/2022 –

 How Micro-Level (i.e. Local) Markets Affect Cap Rate

 Some micro-level locations within the same market are better than others.
-To reflect this, commercial real estate buildings are organized into four classes (A, B, C, and D) based on their location and building condition.
-The article 4 Multifamily Asset Classes Defined (12 Images) by investor Joe Fairless explains the differences well.
+To reflect this, commercial real estate buildings are organized into three classes (A, B, and C) based on their location and building condition.
+I add an extra “D” rating in my article that explains how this informal rating system works, Where to Buy an Investment Property – the A-B-C-D Rating System.

 For now, just keep in mind that Class A means the newest, best located, and more in-demand buildings.
 And B, C, D get progressively older and less desirable.
 And investors in each class of property demand different cap rates.

-Using the same cap rate data from CBRE’s 2017 report, here are average cap rates for class A, B, and C properties within the cities I showed in the previous chart.
+Using the cap rate data from CBRE’s more detailed 2017 report, here are average cap rates for class A, B, and C properties within various cities around the U.S.

 |City||A Class||B Class||C Class|